Algebraic Riccati Tensor Equations with Applications in Multilinear Control Systems: Additional tensor basics

 \end{definition}

 There is a natural connection between even-order paired tensors and matrix outer products.
-For example, the tensor $\mathcal{A} = A_1\circ A_2 \in \mathbb{C}^{I_1\times J_1 \times I_2\times J_2}$ formed by the outer product of two matrices $A_1 \in \mathbb{C}^{I_1\times J_1}$ and $A_2 \in \mathbb{C}^{I_2\times J_2}$ is a fourth-order paired tensor.
-In fact, by viewing each paired indices as one long index, several classical tensor decompositions such as CANDECOMP/PARAFAC decomposition (CPD) \cite{hitchcock1927expression} and the tensor-train decomposition \cite{oseledets2011tensor} are naturally generalized to even-order paired tensors.
-Here, we only present the generalized CPD as it is used in \Cref{Section: 3.2} and the example in \Cref{sec.
+For example, the tensor $\mathcal{A} = A_1\circ A_2 \in \mathbb{C}^{I_1\times J_1 \times I_2\times J_2}$ formed by the outer product of $A_1 \in \mathbb{C}^{I_1\times J_1}$ and $A_2 \in \mathbb{C}^{I_2\times J_2}$ is a fourth-order paired tensor.
+In fact, by viewing each paired index as one long index, several classical tensor decompositions such as CANDECOMP/PARAFAC decomposition (CPD) \cite{hitchcock1927expression} and the tensor-train decomposition \cite{oseledets2011tensor} are naturally generalized to even-order paired tensors.
+Here, we only present the generalized CPD as it is used in \Cref{Section: 3.2} and \Cref{sec.
 5}.

 \begin{definition}[Generalized CPD \cite{chen2021multilinear}] Let $\mathcal{A} \in \mathbb{C}^{I_1\times J_1\times \cdots \times I_N\times J_N}$ be an even-order paired tensor.
 Then $\mathcal{A}$ can be decomposed into a sum of a series of matrix outer products, i.e.,